 Start a Side Hustle

 One last way to save $1,000 fast is by starting a side hustle.
 Whether you want to deliver food, drive for a rideshare app or make money with online surveys, there are a variety of ways to earn extra income to contribute to your savings fund.
 If you take all the money you earn from your side hustle and pour it into your savings account, you can reach your goal even faster.

 Start earning money for your savings goal with a new side hustle like taking online surveys.
 With Branded Surveys, members can take as many surveys as they’re matched with to earn points.
-Once they earn at least 1,000 points, they can redeem them for cash or gift cards.
+Once they earn at least 1,000 points, they can redeem them for cash or earn gift card rewards.
 Use the extra money earned from taking online surveys to put towards your savings goal.
 In no time, you can reach $1,000.
 Sign up with us today to get started!